Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-On average, applications examined by GARNER, CASEY R receive 2.42 office actions before reaching final disposition.
-This places the examiner in the 83% percentile for office actions issued.
-This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.
+On average, applications examined by GARNER, CASEY R receive 2.50 office actions before reaching final disposition.
+This places the examiner in the 73% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

-This examiner withdraws rejections or reopens prosecution in 57.1% of appeals filed.
-This is in the 24% percentile among all examiners.
-Of these withdrawals, 25.0% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
+This examiner withdraws rejections or reopens prosecution in 50.0% of appeals filed.
+This is in the 15% percentile among all examiners.
 Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
 If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
 Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: